 Something became frighteningly obvious: This wasn’t your average cat.
 I started to toy with the idea that a demon or something could be trapped inside of it.
 That’s when the dreams started.
 Sometimes, I’d wake up in a cold sweat, hearing cats fighting, only to go outside and find Hux peacefully sleeping on the deck.
 One night, I had a dream I caught up to Tux, and I grabbed him and choked the life out of him.
 With my hands around his neck, I locked eyes with him, listening to him whimper until he died.
 Then, I looked over and saw another identical tuxedo cat laughing at me with red eyes because I had killed his good twin or something.
 I felt a rush of guilt wash over me, and I woke up feeling like a piece of shit.
 This was getting weird.

 Not long ago, I borrowed a raccoon trap from a buddy of mine.
 Needless to say, Tux was either too big, strong, or smart for it.
-I whizzed a baseball three inches over his head as he scaled a five foot fence one afternoon.
+I whizzed a baseball three inches over his head as he scaled a five-foot fence one afternoon.
 He regularly mocks me by leaving footprints all over my car.
 I’ve slowly fallen into a clownish Wiley Coyote character.
 I’m going to start ordering dynamite from Acme soon.

-As I’m fairing worse, Hux is getting better.
+As I’m feeling worse, Hux is getting better.
 I’m still finding a lot of Hux’s fur on the ground after the fights, but I’m also starting to find some of Tux’s too.
 I notice the fights are now starting to happen closer and closer to my front door.
 It’s like Huxley had a plan.

 Two months ago, the unthinkable happened.
 I’m awakened one Saturday by the sound of Hux’s blood-curdling screams.
 I don’t bother looking for a weapon.
 This sounds urgent.
 I open my front door, and there they both are, clutched together on my doormat.
 Hux is clearly holding on to this beast while being bitten on the neck.
 He peers up over Tux’s shoulder and sees me standing there.
 His face seems to say, I’ve got him for you, but I can’t hold him forever.
 Do something.
 Please!
 All I had on me was my fists.
 I didn’t want to murder Tux.
-I’m embarrassed to admit this, but the first thought that popped into my brain was, What is the hardest you could punch a child this size without killing it? and I let that amount of strength build up in my muscles, and then I brought down my fist directly on his ribs.
-I hit him so hard he actually bounced up off of the tile like a rag doll.
-As he tried to catch his breath, I followed with an open-handed left to his face, spinning him around.
-Hux looked at me like I was a hero.
-Perhaps I was.
-I won’t argue.
-The stunned beast slowly caught his breath and limped away.
-His face was still blank.
-That’s when I got to thinking, maybe he’s not a monster at all.
-Maybe something is just wrong with his face, and he always looks like that.
-Maybe he has cat Aspergers.
-Maybe I just beat the shit out of a mentally disabled cat.
-If that’s the case, I’m truly sorry, but my money is on demonic possession.
-Anyway, “he’s definitely not coming around anymore,” I thought.

-We’ve lived the last few months in complete serenity.
-The dreams went away.
-Hux’s scars are finally healing.
-I can sleep at night.
-We both can.
-There is happiness in this home again…until yesterday around 3 AM.
-I hear a deep growl.
-The growl of a jaguar.
-The growl that found its way through ten thousand years of domestication into this gray, short-haired bird-assassin that I share a plot of land with.
-I jump out of my bed and rush into the night, leaping over bushes, bushes I can’t see but know from memory.
-I sprint into darkness, searching for the noise.
 The dew and freshly-cut grass stick to my feet.
 The moon is full.
 I’m getting closer to the sound.
 It’s Hux.
 He’s growling and staring off into the night.
 What is it boy?
 I ask, crouching down beside him.
 I lift my head and see the faint silhouette of a hulking feline in the distance.
 Between two trees, in the middle of the yard, those lifeless eyes blankly shine back.
 Nothing is ever finished.
 Nothing is ever over.
 This realization washes over me in a wave of dread spiked with adrenaline.
 In the abyss of darkness, the darkness stares back.
 It waits.
 The three of us became one in that moment, all understanding what all life is terrified of learning: you can’t stop what’s coming.

 So yes, I have a plan, and it involves cat treats, a narrow corridor, and a decorative sword (guns are too impersonal for this) and becoming a cat murderer.
 On this earth, it ends in blood, or it doesn’t end at all.
 And if I see him on the other side, this dance will be resumed.
 Hux and I will wrestle him for eternity between the dark matter and stellar dust in a boundless intergalactic afterlife.
 Our battles will be turned into constellations by the ancient peoples of different worlds.
 This is the only story, a story as old as time itself.
 A man and his buddy cat squaring off against a destructive, malevolent entity.
 I don’t know if the road to redemption is paved with the decapitated skulls of problem cats, but I’m about to find out.

-So call the cops or Sarah McLachlan or whomever is in charge of keeping the heads on stray cats; this is happening no matter what.
+So, call the cops or Sarah McLachlan or whomever is in charge of keeping the heads on stray cats; this is happening no matter what.
 And if I do time for this, I’ll walk the yard proudly, shoulder to shoulder with murderers and thieves.
 I’ll wear my orange jumpsuit like a badge of loyalty to my buddy Hux.
 I’ll knowI did all I could to make this world a little bit safer, safer for my little gray friend.
 If you understand the meaning of the word pals …well, you’ll need no further explanation.

 Leave a Reply